marioortizmanero/nullderef.com/content/blog/draft-aroa/index.md

 TODO: maybe use this lifeline instead: https://988lifeline.org/

 If you ever have suicidal thoughts, please reach for help.
 This website contains some resources in [Spanish](https://ifdsurvive.com/) and this one in [English](TODO).
 You can donate here or here.

 Caring for someone with BPD can also be challenging, making you feel like "walking on eggshells".
 Education and support groups help to learn healthy boundaries and how to best support the person.

 ![](/blog/draft-aroa/art/20231210_212726.heic.jpg)

 ## My experience

 My mother called me to tell me the news.
 The timing was extraordinary, as I was sitting in a plane two minutes away from its takeoff.
-It was gut-wrenching to tell my father, too.
+It was absolutely gut-wrenching to tell my father, too.

 The attentive flight attendants took me to their reserved row to calm my nerves after the departure.
-My constant sobbing worried them that I'd dehydrate or get a panic attack.
+My constant, harsh sobbing worried them that I'd dehydrate or get a panic attack.
 So they asked me to take a tranquilizer... as a rectal suppository.
 For flight reasons, I suppose.
 I'm sure Aroa would have gotten a huuuuuge kick out of that.
 Man, I know she's still laughing somewhere.

 Being stuck for 4 hours in a flight, I thought of all the things that can be thought, and I felt all the feelings that can be felt.
 Not all of them being negative --- I'll eternally be grateful to my mother for calling me immediately.